 Frog Habitat On Public Land

-Local residents, with the support of Tamworth Regional Council and Tamworth Regional Landcare Association, are working together to create a sustainable and biodiverse habitat for the native birds, insects, small mammals, frogs and reptiles that call the East Tamworth neighborhood home.
+Local residents, with the support of Tamworth Regional Council and Tamworth Regional Landcare Association, are working together to create a biodiverse habitat for the native birds, insects, small mammals, frogs and reptiles that call East Tamworth home.

-By planting native trees, shrubs and grasses, the group is creating an urban refuge for wildlife, and an accessible venue for local children to learn about nature, and partake in citizen science.
+By planting native trees, shrubs, grasses and groundcovers, the group is creating an urban refuge for wildlife, and an accessible venue for local children to learn about nature, and partake in citizen science.

-The project commenced in May 2021, with local residents planting six species of local Eucalyptus.
+The project commenced in May 2021, with the planting six species of local Eucalyptus.
 In October of that year, two ‘shrub zones’ were commenced, and in May 2023 a wet boggy area was excavated to create a frog pond.
+The revegetated area around the pond was expanded in 2025.

-Local residents continue to care for the park, by coming together regularly on weekend working bees.
+Landcarers continue to care for the park, by coming together regularly on weekend working bees.
 In addition to caring for the new native vegetation, they have added rocks and logs to the site, offering habitat for wildlife.
+Currawong Park Volunteers have a goal of hosting 100 species of native plants by the end of the decade.

 This project has numerous benefits which include: